ksharonin/feds-benchmarking/README.md

 To install and use FEDS-PEC, follow these steps:

-1. **Conda Environment Setup:** Run the `env-feds.sh` shell script to create the `env-feds` Conda environment.
+1. **Conda Environment Setup:** Run the `run-dps.sh` shell script to create the `env-feds` Conda environment.
 (NOTE: do not instantiate your conda enviornment in a git repository it causes high memory usage)

 2. **Notebook Setup:** Edit or make a copy of the `BLANK_FEDS_Outline.ipynb` located in the `blank` directory.